telerik/kendo-ui-core/README.md

 ## Getting Help

-**Tl;dr** - Use the [issues list](https://github.com/telerik/kendo-ui-core/issues) of this repo for bugs, [Stack Overflow](http://stackoverflow.com/questions/tagged/kendo-ui) or the [Kendo UI Premium Forums](http://www.telerik.com/forums/kendo-ui-framework) for help and [User Voice](http://kendoui-feedback.telerik.com/forums/127393-kendo-ui-feedback) for feature requests.
+**TL;DR** - Use the [issues list](https://github.com/telerik/kendo-ui-core/issues) of this repo for bugs, [Stack Overflow](http://stackoverflow.com/questions/tagged/kendo-ui) or the [Kendo UI Premium Forums](http://www.telerik.com/forums/kendo-ui-framework) for help and [User Voice](http://kendoui-feedback.telerik.com/forums/127393-kendo-ui-feedback) for feature requests.
 Misfiled items will be closed.

 As a fully-open source project, Kendo UI Core is a primarily community-supported project, As such, you are encouraged to use forums like Stack Overflow to post questions, and the issues list of this repo to report bugs.